Best VPN for China 2023: Get Around The Great Firewall?

 Performance

-When examining performance, we took a few different aspects into consideration: In our speed test, we measured each provider over an extended period of time.
-Beyond that, we also looked at how each performed on a day-to-day basis, for surfing, video streaming, and whether they were able to circumvent the "Great Firewall".
+In terms of performance, we took a few different aspects into consideration: During our speed test, we measured each provider over an extended period of time.
+Beyond that, we also looked at how each performed on a day-to-day basis.
+This isn't just important for surfing and video streaming, but also whether they were able to circumvent the "Great Firewall".

 Security and Privacy

-For this aspect, we carefully examined each provider's privacy policy, determining whether these are conducive to user privacy or infringe upon it.
+For this aspect, we carefully examined each provider's privacy policy, determining whether these are conducive to anonymity or not.
 We also examined what security practices each provider adheres to, performing VPN leak tests in the process.
-Finally, we noted whether a provider has submitted to external security audits, if they do so regularly, and whether their privacy or data security practices have been criticized, such as by supplying user information to third parties.
+Finally, we noted whether a provider has submitted to external security audits, if they do so regularly, and whether their privacy or data security practices have been criticized in the past.

 Customer Support